New Menu Items Available at Disney Parks Celebrating the Release of “Moana 2” - LaughingPlace.com

 - Pulled Pork Dog: Sweet and spicy pulled pork topped with fiery tropical chutney on a toasted bun served with Cuties Mandarin orange or filmstrip fries.

 - Available now through Jan.
-7, 2025, at Award Wieners in Disney California Adventure Park.
+7, 2025, at Award Wieners in Disney California Adventure.

 - Tropical Slushy: Pineapple, orange juice, grenadine, and coconut milk slushy topped with whipped cream and shredded coconut.